 Write.
 Stuff.
 Down.

 “Your mind is for having ideas, not holding them.”
-David Allen, author of “Getting Things Done”
+David Allen, author of Getting Things Done

-Why keeping too much stuff on your mind is bad for you?
+Why is keeping too much stuff on your mind bad for you?

 First off, your mind is playing tricks on you.
-You’re in the middle of having a dinner after a good day’s work, and suddenly a thought pops up out of nowhere that you have to remember to send an email to your client about a budget proposal.
-And you’re like: “why now?”.
-Why not tomorrow morning after my 10 am meeting when I’m in front of my computer cranking emails?
-Why not then?
+You’re in the middle of having dinner after a good day’s work, and suddenly a thought pops up out of nowhere: “I have to remember to send an email to my client about a budget proposal.”
+And you’re like: “Why now?
+Why not tomorrow morning after my 10 am meeting when I’m in front of my computer cranking out emails?”

-If you have too much on your mind, you’re doing it wrong
+If you have too much on your mind, you’re doing it wrong.

 As always, it depends.
 The basic rule is this:

+You should have a system and a trusted place for each of these things.
+You should know where you keep track of them at all times.
 Someone mentioned an event?
 Put it in your calendar now.
-Don’t rely on you remembering later to put it in.
+Don’t rely on you remembering later.
 Make a habit of writing stuff down the minute things come.

-Create a team culture of writing stuff down!
+Create a team culture of writing stuff down

 Just task me with…